MyGodItsFull0fStars/Pong/README.md

 Update 21:30:
 Added a better fitting bounce sound and changed a few filenames.
 E.g. files containing sounds end with _sound.

+Update 23.03.2017 22:00:
+Today background music/graphic were added.
+Also added left/right movement to the paddles for more dynamic playstyle